-The current applicable interest rate on PPF is 7.9% per annum (in August 2019), before which, it was at 8% (for October to December 2018).
+The current applicable interest rate on PPF is 7.1% per annum.
 The Ministry of Finance set the PPF interest rate each year, which is compounded annually and paid on March 31st.

 Individuals investing in a PPF can withdraw funds from their account when it matures after 15 years from the opening of this account.

 One can also choose to make partial PPF withdrawal, after 6 years from account opening under certain special circumstances.